Siphon880gh/n8n-templates/README.md

 ## 🆕 Getting Updates, and Re-Enriching Category Column

 If the database continue to update beyond June 25th, 2025, you can perform a diff per the ID column to see where the new records are.
 The original database does not have category column and unless a new category column is added, you can enrich the new records with a category column by using AI.
-The title column in the original database has stoo many degrees of differences, so that can be thought of as a subcategory column.
+The "title" column in the original database at first glance looks like a category, but it has too many degrees of differences, so that can be thought of as a subcategory column.

 Let's use Cursor AI (AI in a code editor)